jonnonz1/nz-statute-book/acts/public/2001/new-zealand-superannuation-and-retirement-income-act-2001.md

   (c) an emergency benefit under section 61 of the Social Security Act 1964 at the appropriate rate of a supported living payment payable to a person who is single or is single with 1 or more dependent children, as the case may be, in any other case.
 (3) Any benefit payable to a person to whom this section applies is not subject to abatement in respect of any income of the person that has been included in a means assessment of the person’s spouse under Part 4 of that Act.

-### 18 Living alone rate of payment for spouses or partners of persons in long-term residential care in hospital or rest home
+### 18 Single living alone rate for spouses or partners of persons in long-term residential care in hospital or rest home
-However, every person to whom section 17(2)(a) or (b) applies is entitled to receive New Zealand superannuation at the appropriate rate stated in clause 1(a) of Schedule 1 if the person has been granted a living alone payment under section 13.
+However, every person to whom section 17(2)(a) or (b) applies is entitled to receive New Zealand superannuation at the single living alone rate if the person is living alone.

 ### 19 Hospital rates of New Zealand superannuation
 (1) For the purposes of this section, hospital means a hospital provided by a District Health Board within the meaning of the New Zealand Public Health and Disability Act 2000; and includes a psychiatric security institution within the meaning of the Mental Health (Compulsory Assessment and Treatment) Act 1992.